R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/index.md

   We aim to introduce and showcase the strengths of R programming to Health Technology Assessment analysts and health institutions in LMICs.<br />
   <small><a href=""> </a></small>
 intro:
- - excerpt: 'By hosting presentation- and tutorial-focused R workshops, the [R-HTA](https://r-hta.org/) LMIC chapter aims to bridge the gap in the use of R software among HTA analysts in LMICs.
+ - excerpt: 'The LMIC chapter aims to bridge the gap in the use of R software among HTA analysts in LMICs.
 In introductory, tutorial workshops, participants are introduced to the basics of R and several open-source HTA R packages; more advanced topics include developing R-HTA models in interactive formats, using Shiny (click here for details).
 See our events page for more details or, alternatively, contact <training@r-htalmics.org>.'
 feature_row_left:
  - image_path: /assets/images/abstracts.png
    title: "Call for Abstracts"